siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCD/plugin-air-WLS-Resource-Management/overview.md

 ### Compatibility

-This plug-in requires IBM UrbanCode Deploy version 6.0.1 or later.
+This plug-in requires IBM DevOps Deploy version 6.0.1 or later.

 This plug-in supports Oracle WebLogic server version 10g and later.

-This plug-in runs on all operating systems that UrbanCode Deploy supports.
+This plug-in runs on all operating systems that DevOps Deploy supports.

 ### Installation

 No special steps are required for installation.
-See [Installing plug-ins in UrbanCode Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in UrbanCode Deploy").
+See [Installing plug-ins in DevOps Deploy](https://community.ibm.com/community/user/wasdevops/blogs/laurel-dickson-bull1/2022/06/13/install-plugins "Installing plug-ins in DevOps Deploy").

 ### History